KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-ticwatch-pro/index.md

 - `adb sideload Magisk-v21.0.zip`
 - Reboot to System
 - Launch Magisk Manager
-- You might want to disable auto-update, set grant access in auto response, and disable toast notifications for easier navigation in the future
+- You may want to disable auto-update, set grant access in auto response, and disable toast notifications for easier navigation in the future

 ## 5. Flash NetHunter